Shareholder Representatives in Complex M&A Transactions: Role, Benefits, Key Contractual Provisions, Risk Mitigation

 Description

-Without a central representative, a buyer may receive inconsistent instructions and unauthorized actions or inaction can occur which can increase the likelihood of post-closing disputes and litigation.
+Without a central representative, a buyer or escrow agent may receive inconsistent instructions and unauthorized actions or inaction can occur which can increase the likelihood of post-closing disputes and litigation.
 Using a shareholder representative can help reduce litigation risks and ensure a smooth transition in a merger or acquisition.
+Professional shareholder representatives in particular can provide objectivity, experience, and valuable administrative (legal, accounting, financial, tax, and other) support to shareholder groups.

 Listen as our authoritative panel explores the roles and responsibilities of shareholder representatives and provides guidance on how they can provide needed assistance in a complex M&A deal.